 The Jenga Block of Christ’s Resurrection

-This weekend, however, as the Christian world especially honors the resurrection of Jesus Christ I would like us to consider what would topple and fall from the Christian faith if we just removed the block of the resurrection of Jesus.
+This Easter weekend, however, as the Christian world honored the resurrection of Jesus Christ I would like us to consider what would topple and fall from the Christian faith if we just removed the block of the resurrection of Jesus.
 What would happen to the Tower of Truth if Jesus’ resurrection was removed?

 The apostle Paul makes it crystal clear in 1 Corinthians 15:12-20…

 12 But tell me this—since we preach that Christ rose from the dead, why are some of you saying there will be no resurrection of the dead?
 13 For if there is no resurrection of the dead, then Christ has not been raised either.
 14 And ifChrist has not been raised, then all our preaching is useless, and your faith is useless.
 15 And we apostles would all be lying about God—for we have said that God raised Christ from the grave.
 But that can’t be true if there is no resurrection of the dead.
 16 And if there is no resurrection of the dead, then Christ has not been raised.
 17 And ifChrist has not been raised, then your faith is useless and you are still guilty of your sins.
 18 In that case, all who have died believing in Christ are lost!
 19 And if our hope in Christ is only for this life, we are more to be pitied than anyone in the world.
 20 But in fact, Christ has been raised from the dead.
 He is the first of a great harvest of all who have died.

 In this passage Paul presents the most colossal “what if” statement of all time: “What if Christ had not been resurrected?

 Verse 13– “For if there’s no resurrection of the dead, then…”

 Verse 14– “And if Christ has not been raised, then…”